Sharpen the Focus

 Why it Matters

-At this stage, data must become a shared tool for decision-making.
-Disaggregated insights help institutions move beyond assumptions and define where and how to act.
+In this stage, data becomes a shared tool for decision-making.
+Disaggregated insights help institutions move beyond assumptions, define root causes, and make focused choices.

 What it involves:

-- Using student outcomes data to identify and target equity gaps
+- Using disaggregated outcomes data to identify and target equity gaps

 - Evaluating the effectiveness of current programs and policies